21 Mind-Blowing Lakes in New Zealand

 What’s That Sound?

-Lakes are a prominent feature that adds to the famous New Zealand scenery.
+Lakes are a prominent feature that completes the picture of New Zealand’s famous scenery.
 In fact, New Zealand is full of stunning lakes so there is plenty to see while on a road trip.
-See brilliantly blue lakes caused by glacial melt, some of the clearest lakes there is, and sharp reflections in mirror lakes.
+See brilliantly blue lakes caused by glacial melt, some of the clearest lakes there are, and sharp reflections in mirror-like lakes.

-So until you get to see them all, just start dreaming by looking at these beautiful lake pictures.
+So until you get to see them all, just start dreaming by checking out these beautiful lake photos and where to take your own.

-Kicking off our list of the most stunning lakes in New Zealand is Emerald Lake.
-Rewarding in its beauty and the fact that it is a trek to get there, the Emerald Lake is near the summit of Mt Tongariro which was the setting for Mordor in The Lord Of The Rings trilogy.
-It can be seen while tramping the Tongariro Crossing.
+Kicking off our list of the most stunning lakes in New Zealand is Emerald Lakes.
+Rewarding for its beauty and the fact that it is a trek to get there, the Emerald Lakes are near the summit of Mt Tongariro.
+It can be seen while tramping the 19.4 km (12 mi) Tongariro Crossing.
 Find out how to get there with our Guide to the Tongariro Alpine Crossing.

 21 Mind-Blowing Lakes in New Zealand© NZPocketGuide.com